History of Westchester County: Colonial era

 During the colonial period, life in Westchester was quite primitive.
+The only incorporated community was the Town of Westchester.
 Roads were few and in poor condition, and transportation was heavily dependent on water.
 Nearly everything settlers consumed was raised or made on their farms.
 Wood, cattle and food were bartered for the items the settlers couldn't grow or make themselves.
 Over time cottage industries, such as shoe and furniture making, sprang up.
 This led to heavier use of local roads, which encouraged improvements, which in turn spurred increased travel.
 Taverns catering to travelers were established and ferries were launched.
-By 1775, Westchester was the richest and most populous county in the colony of New York.